syntasso/kratix-docs/docs/main/05-reference/04-multicluster-management.md

 description: Learn more about how Kratix schedules Promises and Resources, and how you can control the scheduling process.
 ---

-One of the most powerful features of Kratix full control over the scheduling of work across extensive and diverse infrastructure.
+One of the most powerful features of Kratix is having full control over the scheduling of work across extensive and diverse infrastructure.
 For example, this could be determining which Kubernetes cluster (or other infrastructure) a certain workload should be deployed to.